Cecilia8989/pands-problem-sheet/README.md

 import os
 ```
 First, some useful functions are defined.
 The first function defined is count_letter_e().
-The count_letter_e() method counts the occurence of the letter e in the selected file.
+The count_letter_e() function counts the occurence of the letter e in the selected file.
 Here the main steps:
    1. Open the file in read mode using the with open() statement.
    2. Read the contents of the file into a variable called counter.